-Da Lat is one of Vietnam’s most well known vacation destinations, serving since the turn of the century as the vacation spot for affluent Vietnamese and foreigners.
-Considered the unofficial honeymoon Mecca of Vietnam, it is located on the greater Central highlands of Vietnam and at 1500 meters (~4920 feet) above sea level is one of the few cities in Vietnam surrounded by pine trees, just like James Nguyen’s adopted home of Albuquerque.
+On Sunday, August 31st, 2003, James launched Cafe Dalat on Central Avenue after selling May Hong to his sister-in-law.
+He named his new restaurant for Da Lat, one of Vietnam’s most well known vacation destinations.
+Da Lat is considered the unofficial “honeymoon capital” of Vietnam and it’s often referred to as “Le Petit Paris.”
+Considering a mini-replica Eiffel Tower sits at the city center, that sobriquet is only fitting.
+Da Lat is located on the greater Central highlands of Vietnam and at 1500 meters (~4920 feet) above sea level is one of the few cities in Vietnam surrounded by pine trees, just like James Nguyen’s adopted home of Albuquerque.

-Then there’s the menu.
-Eighteen different appetizers (not to mention five additional tofu and vegetarian appetizers), four cup-sized soups and fifteen different swimming-pool sized bowls of pho and stew–and that’s just the first page of the menu.
+Then there’s the menu: eighteen different appetizers (not to mention five additional tofu and vegetarian appetizers), four cup-sized soups and fifteen different swimming-pool sized bowls of pho and stew–and that’s just the first page.
 Just trying to narrow your dining choices is a tremendous challenge.
 The really great thing about Cafe Dalat is that you can’t go wrong no matter what you order.
 You may not like (make that love) some items as much as you’ll like others, but there’s probably nothing on the menu you won’t dislike.